 In honor of Clifford Y. Stephens, the auditorium’s name was changed to Stephens Auditorium.
-The project began in 1965 and was finished in 1969 for a total of $4.9 million in total expenditure.
+The project began in 1965 and was finished in 1969 with a total expenditure of $4.9 million.

 8. Breathe in the fresh outdoors at the Ada Hayden Heritage Park

-Ada Hayden Heritage Park is one of the best things to do in Ames as it has enormous open space.
-The place can be enjoyed by both adult and child visitors because of its boat access, covered shelters, and picnic areas.
+Ada Hayden Heritage Park is one of Ames’s best things to do, as it has enormous open space.
+Both adult and child visitors can enjoy the place because of its boat access, covered shelters, and picnic areas.

-Kids can also run around and make full use of the drinking fountain, then follow the designated walking trails.
+Kids can also run around, use the drinking fountain, and follow the designated walking trails.
 Fishing is also allowed around the lake.
-It is a perfect picnic spot for families with pets as long as your furry buddies are leashed.
+It is a perfect picnic spot for families with pets if your furry buddies are leashed.

 See Related: What is Iowa Known For?